moonwsy/cse15l-lab-reports/lab-report-4-week-7.md

 - Demo: Changing the name of the start parameter and its uses to base

 step 1:
-- vim DocSearchServer.java, then press enter.
+- vim DocSearchServer.java, then press < enter >.
 - Goal: To enter the file then we're in the normal mode.

 > ![](vim-start.png)